Esther125/git-practice/week-02/readme.md

 ## Introduction of nvm & npm
 ### 1. nvm (Node Version Manager)
-`nvm` is a <u>version manager</u> for Node.js, enabling you to <u>easily install, switch between, and manage multiple versions of Node.js</u> on your system.
+`nvm` is a **version manager** for Node.js, enabling you to **easily install, switch between, and manage multiple versions of Node.js** on your system.
 This flexibility allows you to work on different projects that may require specific versions of Node.js without conflicts.

 Unlike npm, which will be installed when you download Node.js, you need to download nvm by yourself.Below are some commonly used features and commands of nvm: